FOR ROMAN CATHOLICS

 Similarities and Differences

-In the United States the style of worship in the Episcopal church and the Catholic church is almost identical with only minor differences.
+In the United States the order of worship in the Episcopal church and the Roman Catholic church is almost identical with only minor differences.

-Like the Roman Catholic Church, the Episcopal Church holds to the Apostles Creed, the Nicaean Creed, and the Athanasian Creed.
+Like the Roman Catholic Church, the Episcopal Church holds to the Apostles Creed, the Nicene Creed, and the Athanasian Creed.

-The Episcopal Church believes in 7 sacraments, Baptism, Holy Eucharist (the Mass), Confirmation, Marriage, Confession, Unction, and Ordination.
+The Episcopal Church believes in the seven sacraments, Baptism, Holy Eucharist (the Mass), Confirmation, Marriage, Confession, Unction, and Ordination.

 The Real Presence of Christ in Sacrament

-As with the Catholic Church, in the Episcopal Church you may make confession to, and receive absolution from, a priest.
+As with the Roman Catholic Church, in the Episcopal Church you may make confession to, and receive absolution from, a priest.
 However, in the Episcopal Church we believe confession to God alone in prayer is sufficient for the forgiveness of our sins.
-The adage in the Episcopal Church is: none must, all may, some should.
+The adage in the Episcopal Church for private confession is: all may, some should, none must.

 The Episcopal Church has the same understanding of saints as the Catholic Church.
 However, our lists may look a little different for those considered saints after the reformation.